Board of Trustees

 Trustee since 2012

-Ambassador Gnehm is Kuwait Professor of Gulf and Arabian Peninsula Affairs Emeritus at The George Washington University, as well as a former member of the Middle East faculty (2005–2022) and Director of the Middle East Policy Forum.
-In his 36 years prior to retirement from the United States Foreign Service in 2004, he served in the as Ambassador to Jordan, Kuwait, and Australia, and as Deputy Permanent Representative to the U.N.
-He was Director-General of the Foreign Service and Director of Personnel of the Department of State.
-While Deputy Assistant Secretary of Defense (1987–1989), he had responsibility for all U.S. military programs from Morocco to Bangladesh.
-He was Deputy Assistant Secretary of State for the Persian Gulf and Arabian Peninsula.
+Ambassador Gnehm is Kuwait Professor of Gulf and Arabian Peninsula Affairs Emeritus at The George Washington University, as well as a former member of the Middle East faculty (2005–2022) and director of the Middle East Policy Forum.
+In his 36 years prior to retirement from the United States Foreign Service in 2004, he served as ambassador to Jordan, Kuwait, and Australia, and as deputy permanent tepresentative to the United Nations.
+He was director-general of the Foreign Service and director of personnel for the Department of State.
+While deputy assistant secretary of defense (1987–1989), he had responsibility for all U.S. military programs from Morocco to Bangladesh.
+He was deputy assistant secretary of state for the Persian Gulf and Arabian Peninsula.
 His earlier assignments posted him in Vietnam, Nepal, Syria, Saudi Arabia, Yemen, Tunisia, and Lebanon.
-In addition to teaching, Ambassador Gnehm sits on the Board of Directors of American Near East Refugee Aid (ANERA), for which he has been both Chairman of the Board and Acting President.
-Among the other boards in which he has participated are those of the Arab Gulf States Institute in Washington, the Board of Oversight of the Sultan Qaboos Cultural Center in Washington, and the Senior Living Foundation.
+In addition to teaching, Ambassador Gnehm sits on the board of directors of American Near East Refugee Aid (ANERA), for which he has been both chairman of the board and acting president.
+Among the other boards in which he has participated are those of the Arab Gulf States Institute in Washington, the Sultan Qaboos Cultural Center in Washington, and the Senior Living Foundation.
 He is a member of the American Academy of Diplomacy, the Middle East Institute, DACOR (Diplomat and Consular Officers Retired), the American Foreign Service Association, the American Philatelic Society, and the Fourth Evangelical Presbyterian Church, where he served six years as an elder.
 Ambassador Gnehm earned a B.A. in international affairs in 1966 and an M.A. in 1968 from The George Washington University.
 He also attended the American University in Cairo (1966–1967) through a postgraduate Rotary International Fellowship.

 H.E.
 Mr. Abdelelah Mohammad Al-Khatib